HOPLAB-LBP/fMRI-task-template/README.md

 ### How to write your list of stimuli

 Write your list of stimuli in a file called `list_of_stimuli.tsv`, to be placed in the `src` folder.
 This file should contain _at least_ one column with header name `stimuli`.
-All other columns are optional, will be read as extra information and stored in the list of trials output file (see below for an example, with two extra variables `category` and `setting`).
+All other columns are optional, will be read as extra information and stored in the list of trials output file (see below for an example, with two extra variables `animacy` and `setting`).

 ```
 stimuli     animacy     setting